Sections within Surgery

 Research in the Department of Surgery is a growing part of our faculty, supporting surgeons and patients through the development of evidence-based medicine.

 The Cardiac Surgery program is active in research.
 Scientific inquiry spans the breadth from molecular basic science to population epidemiological research.
 This provides a rich resource to interested students for case report generation for BSc or graduate degree research.

 Two surgeons in the section of Cardiac Surgery have basic science laboratories, as well a very rich database with over 12,000 patients available for outcomes research.
 The Cardiac Surgery program is continually approached by industry to participate in clinical trials.
 The Section of Cardiac Surgery is also developing a group to generate novel, peer-reviewed, randomized, clinical trials (the Cardiac Health Research in Manitoba, or CRHM, Investigator Group).

 The Section of Neurosurgery is engaged in various academic endeavors locally, nationally and internationally across different sub-specialty areas, including epilepsy, neuro-oncology, spine, cranial nerve disorders, neurovascular, pediatrics and neurotrauma.
 It currently employs five PhD neurosurgeons with different, yet complimentary, research training and disciplines.

 The recently formed Joint Research Council has representatives from sports medicine/upper extremity, arthroplasty, trauma, spine and pediatric surgery.

-Orthopaedic Surgery research is assisted by the Alexander Gibson Orthopaedic Fund for Research and Education.
+Orthopedic Surgery research is assisted by the Alexander Gibson Orthopedic Fund for Research and Education.
 Bestowed by the Estate of the late Alexander Gibson, it has provided a tremendous boost to research and delivers ongoing funding to various trials, as well as educational and research efforts.